Chris McKhool: Personal life

+Career

+Sultans of String

-In 2004, McKhool co-founded the world music collective Sultans of String, with Kevin Laliberté and Drew Birston, releasing nine albums and winning multiple awards.
-Other band members have included Rosendo 'Chendy' Leon, and other special guests.
+In 2004, McKhool co-founded Sultans of String in Toronto with guitarist Kevin Laliberté and bass guitarist Drew Birston, releasing nine albums and winning multiple awards.
+Other band members have included Rosendo 'Chendy' Leon, Saskia Tomkins and other special guests.
+The band incorporates Middle Eastern, Latin, European, and North American musical traditions.
+McKhool serves as the band’s violinist, composer, and producer.

+The Sultans of String discography spans multiple genres and cultural influences.
+Their debut album Luna (2007) was nominated for a Canadian Folk Music Award, while Yalla Yalla!
+(2009) earned a JUNO Award nomination for World Music Album of the Year and a Canadian Folk Music Award for Instrumental Group of the Year.

 In 2015 McKhool produced the Sultans of String's 5th album with JUNO Award-winning engineer John "Beetle" Bailey, entitled Subcontinental Drift.
 This album was made in collaboration with sitarist Anwar Khurshid; in 2016 the band toured across Canada, the United States and the UK with this formation, showcasing their collaboration.
 This album reached the Billboard World Music charts in 2017.
 Subcontinental Drift also received a JUNO Award nomination in the World Music category as well as their 3rd Canadian Folk Music Award for World Group of the year.
+Their following albums albums Refuge (2020) and Sanctuary (2021) addressed immigration and displacement, and inspired their UNHCR involvement.